-As a sector dedicated to enhancing the health, development and wellbeing of children, early childhood education has long prioritised a high standard of hygiene in child care centres.
-Health and hygiene regulations are embedded in the National Quality Framework and, in light of the COVID-19 pandemic, infection control has never been more important.
+Health and hygiene regulations are embedded in the National Quality Framework and a high standard of hygiene has long been prioritised in early childhood education centres.
+In light of the COVID-19 pandemic, infection control has never been more critical.

-Infection control in early childhood services comprises of a range of risk mitigation measures, with the goal of preventing infection and reducing the spread of all types of infection, virus or illness.
+Infection control in early childhood services comprise a range of risk mitigation measures, with the goal of preventing infection and reducing the spread of all types of infection, virus or illness.

-Guidelines for face covering to adhere to with the intention of further reducing infection risk are also on the agenda when early learning services resume, to prevent further outbreaks.
-For specific COVID-19 infection control, training is available online for educators focusing on the fundamentals of minimising the spread during the pandemic and beyond.
+To prevent outbreaks when early learning services resume, reducing infection risk will remain on the agenda.
+Specific COVID-19 infection control training is available online for educators focusing on the fundamentals of minimising the spread during the pandemic and beyond.

 Infection prevention and control for child care services

 While avoiding infection within early childhood settings has always been a priority, COVID-19 has resulted in an increased focus on avoiding the spread of illness in child care services and kindergartens.
 COVID-19 is highly infectious virus and can easily spread through communities when precautions are not taken.
-Other illnesses that are common in child care of which we can strive to reduce the spread include:
+Other illnesses that are common in early childhood education centres of which we can strive to reduce the spread include: